Slow Cooker Meatballs in Marinara

 My meatballs in marinara recipe is delicious over pasta.
 It also makes an excellent alternative to fast food sub shop meatball marinara sandwiches.
 Just scoop the meatballs onto a sub roll, cover with marinara and add provolone or mozzarella cheese.

-You can even make a double batch and freeze half of it for a quick reheatable meal anytime.
+You can even make a double batch and freeze half of it for a quick reheat-able meal anytime.
 Take it out to thaw while you’re at work and warm it over medium heat in a saucepan when you’re ready to eat!

-{ 2 comments… read them below or add one }
+{ 0 comments… add one }

 Leave a Comment